 Ian Lunn is a freelance Web Designer & Front-end Developer.
 Providing quality user experience through responsive web design and performant front-end development.
 Creator of open-source projects Sequence.js and Hover.css, and author of CSS3 Foundations.

-A graduate of Internet Technology, Ian combines his education with 7 years commercial experience in responsive web design and front-end development to produce quality user experiences for happy clients over the world.
+Front-end Developer, author of CSS3 Foundations, and graduate of Internet Technology.
+Ian combines his education with 7 years commercial experience in front-end development to produce high-quality websites and exceptional user experience.

 Follow @IanLunn for web design & development articles, opinions and links